Mitigating Hallucinations in Vision-Language Models through Image-Guided Head Suppression: Experimental Results

 \textbf{Method:} To extend our analysis to more complex and logically challenging benchmarks, we evaluate using MMHal-Bench \cite{sun-etal-2024-mmhalbench}.
 This benchmark comprises 96 carefully curated image-question pairs based on images from OpenImages \cite{openimages}, each accompanied by ground-truth answers.
 The pairs span 12 common object meta-categories derived from COCO, and the questions test nuanced reasoning across eight categories: object attributes, adversarial objects, comparisons, counting, spatial relations, environment, holistic descriptions, and others—which includes cases where models fail to recognize text, misinterpret icons, or incorrectly reason about the observed visual content.
 We generate responses using both the baseline model and SPIN, and then employ GPT-4 to score each response based on its agreement with the ground-truth answers.

 \textbf{Evaluation Results:} The final evaluation report including per-category scores for each model, with the overall performance measured as the average across all categories, is presented in Figure \ref{fig:mmhalbench}.
-We observe that SPIN improves overall scores over the baseline for all three models: LLaVa-1.5, Minigpt4 and Shikra, with the maximum improvements observed in \textit{holistic description} and \textit{other} categories.
+We observe that SPIN improves overall scores over the baseline for all three models: LLaVA-1.5, MiniGPT-4 and Shikra, with the maximum improvements observed in \textit{holistic description} and \textit{other} categories.
+Note, we use the same values for Layers, $r$, and $\alpha$ as reported for CHAIR evaluation.